-We each need, of course, to have a thorough understanding about the chart elements.
+We need, of course, to have a thorough understanding of the chart elements.
 In fact, one so complete that the symbols no longer need to be studied, but instead simply watched as they dance with each other.
 And we can only attain such mastery through diligent study.
 But like the ice skater or painter or sky diver who has developed an instinctive and implicit fluency in their craft, the flying astrologer no longer needs a net; they can soar and glide on the currents of the chart without deliberacy or control.

 In the same way that we can listen to another person deeply, receive them so clearly and without distraction that we lose all self-reflection, so we can immerse ourselves in a person's chart and hear what it wants to tell us.

 And amazingly, even if we've seen a chart dozens of times already, it will share different messages each time, if we are open to hearing them with a beginner's mind.